nimiq/developer-center/learn/validator-trust-score.md

 The algorithm, like the blockchain itself, will be open source, including both its design and implementation.

-The implementation is currently under development and will be available as an `npm` library.
+The implementation is currently under development and will be available as an `npm` package.

 In addition, an API *may* be publicly available for anyone to use, allowing access to the score.
 We will be sharing more information about this API in the future.